 ON THIS PAGE: You will find information about how many children are diagnosed with brain stem glioma each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Approximately 4,000 CNS tumors are diagnosed each year in children younger than 20.
 After leukemia, CNS tumors are the second most common childhood cancer, accounting for about 26% of cancer in children younger than 15.
 Between 10% to 20% of all childhood brain tumors are brain stem gliomas.
 They occur most often in children between ages 5 and 10.

 The survival rate tells you what percent of people live a certain number of years after the cancer is found.
 Percent means how many out of 100.
 The survival rate for children with brain stem glioma varies depending on the location of the tumor.
 Long-term survival rates for children with a tumor in the midbrain or the medulla oblongata range from 65% to 90%.
 However, a pontine glioma, which is a tumor located in the pons, is more difficult to treat and often worsens quickly.
-It is uncommon for a child with a tumor in this location to live longer than 12 to 14 months after diagnosis.
+The survival rates are low for this type of tumor.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2015 and St. Jude Children’s Research Hospital.
+Statistics adapted from the American Cancer Society and St. Jude Children’s Research Hospital.